|

 | Purity | Typically ≥99% |

-As an accredited N,N'-Methylene Bisacrylamide factory, we enforce strict quality protocols—every batch undergoes rigorous testing to ensure consistent efficacy and safety standards.
+As an accredited N,N'-Methylene bisacrylamide factory, we enforce strict quality protocols—every batch undergoes rigorous testing to ensure consistent efficacy and safety standards.

 |

-| Shelf Life | N,N'-Methylene Bisacrylamide typically has a shelf life of 2-3 years when stored tightly sealed in a cool, dry place. |
+| Shelf Life | N,N'-Methylene bisacrylamide typically has a shelf life of 2–3 years when stored in a cool, dry, and dark place. |

-Competitive N,N'-Methylene Bisacrylamide prices that fit your budget—flexible terms and customized quotes for every order.
+Competitive N,N'-Methylene bisacrylamide prices that fit your budget—flexible terms and customized quotes for every order.

 For samples, pricing, or more information, please contact us at +8615365186327 or mail to sales3@ascent-chem.com.